Ritzy Hotel: Plot

 In his first task as bellhop, the front desk clerk assigns Krazy to carry bags to a room upstairs, and Krazy heads for the elevators.
-But the elevator operators are uncooperative as they would open, close, and move too soon before Krazy could get in.
+The elevator operators are uncooperative as they would open, close, and move too soon before Krazy could get in.

 It is unknown if Krazy completes the first bellhop work as the film shows the clerk assigning him to carrying another set of baggage to another room upstairs.
 Because of the unreliability of elevator operators, the cat decides to take the stairs.
-After the upward hike, Krazy reaches the door of the assigned room.
-But because he is carrying a lot of baggage, he could not see the door's keyhole, and therefore repeatedly strikes the key on the door's surface.
+After the upward hike, Krazy reaches the door of the assigned room, but because he is carrying a lot of baggage, he could not see the door's keyhole, and therefore repeatedly strikes the key on the door's surface.
 The occupant opens the door, and gets poked by Krazy with the key.
 The occupant is pretty annoyed and literally pushes Krazy back to the lobby.

 For his third bellhop task, Krazy is assigned to greet a guest outside.
 The guest's car arrives at the hotel's entrance.
 The guest is a grumpy old beagle who is on a wheel chair, and has a foot covered in bandage.
 Krazy tries to push the old beagle inside the hotel, but does so too quickly that the disabled dog's injured foot gets struck by the hotel's spinning door.
 The old beagle who is quite irritated pounds Krazy in the head with a cane.
 In the lobby, Krazy again pushes the old beagle too fast that his guest's bandaged foot crashes into the desk of the clerk, and Krazy receives another pounding.
 The old beagle calls for a room but struggles to sign a book, prompting Krazy to assist.
 Krazy takes his elderly guest to an elevator, and is the one to operate.
 The elevator suddenly stops upon reaching the top floor, and the old beagle is thrown upward from the wheelchair, and piercing the elevator's ceiling.
 Krazy gets his canine guest down, and opens the elevator.
-But because the elevator is not level with the floor, the old beagle falls flat on the face upon stepping out, and Krazy gets pounded with the cane for a third time.
-Once more, Krazy pushes his guest too fast that they crash onto a window, and the old beagle falls out and hangs onto a horizontal flagpole by the trousers.
+Because the elevator is not level with the floor, the old beagle falls flat on the face upon stepping out, and Krazy gets pounded with the cane for a third time.
+Once more, Krazy pushes his guest too fast that they crash into a window, and the old beagle falls out and hangs onto a horizontal flagpole by the trousers.
 Krazy reaches the window below where the flagpole is, and cuts it with an ax.
 The old beagle falls onto the wheel chair which Krazy already placed to break his client's fall.
 Feeling that his guest has had enough trouble, Krazy carries the old beagle back into the car.
 Before the car leaves, the old beagle pounds Krazy in the noggin with the cane one last time.